gjwgit/delayed_markdown_tooltip/README.md

 ## Usage

-The `MarkdownTooltip` widget is used to wrap another widget for which you would like a more attractive tooltip.
-In this example of an `ElevatedButton` the `Icon` child is wrapped with a `MarkdownTooltip`.
+The `MarkdownTooltip` widget is used to wrap another widget for which you would like a more flexible tooltip.
+In the below example of an `ElevatedButton` the `Icon` child is wrapped with a `MarkdownTooltip`.

 ```dart